 The Open Society Foundations work to build vibrant and tolerant democracies whose governments are accountable and open to the participation of all people.
 The Open Society Foundations are committed to empowering young people by supporting efforts to increase access to quality education.
 From early childhood to higher education, the Open Society Foundations work to ensure young people from different backgrounds have equal access to education and to promote critical thinking, respect for diverse opinions, and free and open intellectual inquiry.

 The GEM Report Fellowship Programme

-- utilizing the GEM Report’s data resources, notably those household and school surveys linked to the World Inequality in Education database, to strengthen analyses of global, regional and national education trends on issues of access, equity, inclusion and quality;
+- utilizing the GEM Report’s data resources, notably those household and school surveys linked to the World Inequality Database on Education, to strengthen analyses of global, regional and national education trends on issues of access, equity, inclusion, quality and learning;

-- strengthening the content of the GEM Reportwith respect to its coverage of important issues at the regional and national level, through evidence-based analyses of educational policy and practice;
+- strengthening the content of the GEM Report with respect to its coverage of important issues at the global, regional and national level, through evidence-based analyses of education policy and practice;

 - advancing the SDG 4 monitoring agenda, especially on issues related to the global and thematic indicator framework that have been highlighted in previous reports;